 In other words, if a brewer is doing all the right things and continues to create the beer the same way, there's a case for still calling it craft beer.

-Not that many hardcore craft fans will look it that way any time soon.
+But not that many hardcore craft fans will look it that way — at least not any time soon.

 "I don't think the majority of craft beer consumers see the difference," said Nurin.
 "If that brewery has 'sold out,' and the brewer is no longer a craft brewer, then what they are making will not be seen as craft beer in many drinkers minds."